nrwl/nx/docs/shared/guides/module-federation/faster-builds.md

 cd acme
 ```

-**Note:** You will be prompted to enable Nx Cloud in the workspace.
+> Note: You will be prompted to enable Nx Cloud in the workspace.
 For the best experience, we highly recommend using Nx Cloud to take advantage of distributed caching and other features it provides.
-We'll discuss this [later in the guide](#distributed-caching-with-nx-cloud).

 Then, for React users, install the `@nrwl/react` plugin; and for Angular users, install the `@nrwl/angular` plugin.